basbaccarne/coghent-coaster/README.md

 * Prototyping subchallenges

 ## Components
-* fetch_unsplash downloads a random Unsplash image
+* "fetch_unsplash.py" downloads a random Unsplash image
+* "crop_image.py" takes an image from the program dir and crops & rescales it with a circular mask